 One of the most challenging and rewarding thresholds in life can be talking to your adult child when they come to you with a problem.
-This is it is a statement of love and trust.
+This is a statement of love and trust.

 Sometimes knowing what to say to them, and how and when to say it, can make all the difference in having a heartfelt connection or a conversation that ends with frustration and maybe even anger on both sides.

-As a mother, there is bond between you and your son and/or daughter.
+As a mother, there is a bond between you and your son and/or daughter.
 It is a natural instinct that tugs at you to take away their pain.
 Why?
 Because you love them!
 However, if you try to “fix” them and take the pain away, you may discover that tactic rarely works.
-However, creating a healthy connection with your adult children can be a powerful experience for you and them.
+Creating a healthy connection with your adult children can be a powerful experience for you and them.

 When it comes to parenting adult children, here are four tips for communicating well.

 First, take a few deep breaths or several throughout your conversation.
 Slow, rhythmic breathing keeps you in the present moment.
 Breathing in this way slows down a reactive response from you.
 When you are in the present moment, you can listen and focus on what your child is really feeling.

 Listening with intent is a special way to connect with your children and people you care about.
 “Being heard” by someone is the ultimate expression of love because you feel honored by the person you are speaking with.
 Listening with intent means truly listening to the feeling of what someone is saying and acknowledging you have heard them.

 This takes practice, but the reward is sweet because of how the conversation flows.
 Listening with intent opens and strengthens a heart-to-heart conversation between the two of you.
 Isn’t that what love is all about?